Simplicity of crossed products by FC-hypercentral groups: Introduction

-If the group $G$ is amenable, then the proof of Theorem~\ref{thmIntro:C} is not difficult.
-However, the non-amenable setting makes use of a highly non-trivial technical lemma, Lemma~\ref{lem:infinitely_many_distinct_translates_unbounded_sum}, which was not needed for the previous results due to FC-groups and FC-hypercentral groups always being amenable.
+If the group $G$ is amenable (for example, the FC-hypercentral groups of Theorem~\ref{thmIntro:B}), the proof of Theorem~\ref{thmIntro:C} is not as difficult.
+However, the non-amenable setting makes use of a highly non-trivial technical lemma, namely Lemma~\ref{lem:infinitely_many_distinct_translates_unbounded_sum}.

-We remark that Theorem~\ref{thmIntro:B} follows from Theorem~\ref{thmIntro:C} and the fact that for FC-hypercentral groups acting minimally on a unital C*-algebra, the attached crossed product is simple if and only if it is prime.
-Nevertheless, we keep the proofs of Theorem~\ref{thmIntro:B} and Theorem~\ref{thmIntro:C} separate, as the FC-hypercentral case is more direct.
-In addition, it is worth noting that the equivalence between simplicity and primality in the FC-hypercentral setting was originally proven by Echterhoff in much greater generality in \cite[Theorem~3.1]{echterhoff_jot} (see also \cite[Satz~5.3.1]{echterhoff_thesis} in his thesis).
-This is something that we initially overlooked and gave a different proof of, based on techniques introduced by B{\'e}dos and Omland in \cite{bedos_omland_fc_hypercentral_simplicity}.
-We still keep the proof in Section~\ref{sec:simplicity_fch} as-is, as we consider the underlying details interesting on their own.
-See the introductory paragraph in that section for more details.

 Finally, we obtain an immediate corollary to Theorem~\ref{thmIntro:C}, one which is perhaps a bit surprising at first.
 It is reminiscent of a likely well-known but somewhat folklore analogue in the theory of tracial von Neumann algebras.
 Consider an ICC group $G$ acting on a tracial von Neumann algebra $(M,\tau)$, and assume that both the action on $M$ is trace-preserving and the action on $Z(M)$ is ergodic.
 In this case, the von Neumann crossed product $M \closure{\rtimes} G$ is a factor.
-In the C*-algebra setting, we have the following:
+For group C*-algebras, we also have the equally folklore result that $C^*_\lambda(G)$ is prime if (and only if) $G$ is ICC \cite[Proposition~2.3]{Murphy_prim}.
+The C*-crossed product version is the following:

 \begin{corintro}[Corollary~\ref{cor:ICC}] If $G$ is a discrete ICC group acting minimally on a unital C*-algebra $A$, then the reduced crossed product $A\rtimes_\lambda G$ is prime. \end{corintro}